Teaching a Course

 - What the students will learn.

-- What you expect from them in terms of preparation, participation, and behavior (a recap of what is in the course outline, essentially).
+- What you expect from them in terms of preparation, participation, and behavior (you can recap the course outline).

 - What they can expect from you.